 Another great integration is Uber.
 If the driver allows, you can select the music you want to listen to in their car directly from the app.
 You can even skip songs while in the car.

 Even Tinder has Spotify integration.
-In the Show your music interests section of the app you can connect your Spotify account.
+In the Show your music interests section of the app you can connect your account.
 You can then check which artists you and your match have in common and gain a few invaluable talking points for your first date.